nmeylan/rust-ro/README.md

 Checkout [architectures notes](doc/Architecture.md)

 # Pre-requisite
-- postgresql (rathena db can be converted using pgloader)
+- postgresql (rathena db was converted using pgloader and then adapted)
-- RO db db/pg.sql
+- RO db `db/pg.sql`

 # Usage
 - All packets for account 2000000 are handle by this project.